alecdhuse/Lantern-Shark/README.md

 A live demo of this project can be viewed [here](https://alecdhuse.github.io/Lantern-Shark/).

+# Additional Features
+  - Deobfuscation of extracted scripts via inserted comments.
+Look for the comment caracter followed by the 🦈 shark emoji.

 # Notes
 This project is under heavy development, and currently only supports a small number of file types.
 See the table below for a list of supported file types and types of data extracted from each.